rusu4943/finks/README.md

 # finks
 Finks is an image sharing website project for CSCI-3308.
 You can create accounts, login, and upload images via URL.
 Please note that in order to access the upload page, you must have first created an account and logged in.
-All milestones are located within the *milestones* folder.
+Most milestones are located within the *milestones* folder.
+Final revisions for our website will be contained in the "final-revision" folder, when running our site you will need to use the files contained in that folder and from the database folder.
+Our database file will be in the database folder with the name "finksdb.sql"